 What exactly are anxiety disorders?

-Anxiety disorders are a group of disorders that affect behavior, thoughts, emotions, and physical health.
+Anxiety disorders are a group of disorders that affect behaviour, thoughts, emotions, and physical health.
 Research into their origins continues, but it is believed that they are caused by a combination of biological factors and an individual’s personal circumstances, much like other health problems, such as heart disease or diabetes.
 It is common for people to struggle with more than one anxiety disorder, and for an anxiety disorder to be accompanied by depression, eating disorders, and/or substance abuse.
 Anxiety disorders can also coexist with physical disorders, in which case the physical condition should also be treated.

 Some of the signs to look for include: